Advanced Lab Course (FOPRA)

 Assignment of Places

-Assignment of places is done asynchroneously according to the default ranking – keep in mind that the registration date has no influence on your ranking until the next assignment date.
+Assignment of places is done asynchronously according to the default ranking – keep in mind that the registration date has no influence on your ranking until the next assignment date.
 Places are only assigned if at least two students with the same team name register for the same experiment and the same date.
 Teams of three are preferred to teams of two.

-The first places for the winter term 2023/24 were assigned on the 12th of October 2023.
+The first places for the winter term 2025 were assigned on the 29th of September 2025.
 Until the end of the term you still may add further preferences for experiments in future timeslots.
 Remaining places are assigned each Friday.
 Thus, please complete your registration before Thursday, 23:59 hours, take part in the next FOPRA lottery.
 Last-minute-lab-slots, which start in less than a week might be distributed on other days too.

 In TUMonline your status can reach three levels: